zakplus/sqlite-loader/README.md

 ### Configuration:

-You can declare the loader in the webpack configuration file and just import/require the script file in your code:
+You can declare the loader in the webpack configuration file and just import / require the script file in your code:

 ```javascript
 // webpack-config.js